 Kilns put out a lot of ambient heat.
-If you need to size HVAC units to handle this see the BTU chart in the INSTALLATION section of your manual for a chart of maximum BTU output for each of our kiln models.
-You can also find a complete listing of BTU charts at hotkilns.com/pdf and filter for the INSTALLATION category.
-If just using ambient room ventilation for getting rid of room heat see this web page: hotkilns.com/calculate-kiln-room-ventilation.
+If you need to size HVAC units to handle this see the BTU chart in the INSTALLATION section of your manual (jupiter-btu.pdf) or davinci-btu.pdf) for a chart of maximum BTU output for each of our kiln models.